lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/hyperparameter_optimization.md

 As a starting point, configuring OmniOpt is done via a GUI at [https://imageseg.scads.ai/omnioptgui/](https://imageseg.scads.ai/omnioptgui/).
-This GUI guides through the configuration process and as result the config file is created automatically according to the GUI input.
-If you are more familiar with using OmniOpt later on, this config file can be modified directly without using the GUI.
+This GUI guides through the configuration process and as result the configuration file is created automatically according to the GUI input.
+If you are more familiar with using OmniOpt later on, this configuration file can be modified directly without using the GUI.

 A screenshot of the GUI, including a properly configuration for the MNIST fashion example is shown below.
 The GUI, in which the displayed values are already entered, can be reached [here](https://imageseg.scads.ai/omnioptgui/?maxevalserror=5&mem_per_worker=1000&projectname=mnist-fashion-optimization-set-1&partition=alpha&searchtype=tpe.suggest&objective_program=bash%20%2Fscratch%2Fws%2Fpath%2Fto%2Fyou%2Fscript%2Frun-mnist-fashion.sh%20(%24x_0)%20(%24x_1)%20(%24x_2)&param_0_type=hp.randint&param_1_type=hp.randint&number_of_parameters=3){:target="_blank"}.